Introduction to Computers and Network Systems

 In a nutshell

-Computer networks have transformed society, playing a leading role in both our daily lives and business operations.
-With so many industries dependent on their performance, there is huge global demand for professionals with computer network skills.
+Computer networks have transformed society, playing a leading role in both our daily lives and the revolution of business operations.
+With so many industries dependent on network performance, and the rapid arrival of converging technology, there is a huge global demand for professionals with advanced computer networking skills.

 With our professionally-accredited computer networks degree, you'll gain the skills, knowledge and confidence, ready to launch a successful career shape the systems society will use, both today and tomorrow.